Pzqqt/prevent/README.md

 This process is running something that is actively visible to the user, though not in the immediate foreground.
 This may be running a window that is behind the current foreground (so paused and with its state saved, not interacting with the user, but visible to them to some degree); it may also be running other services under the system's control that it inconsiders important.

-## Project

-Project: [Brevent - GitHub](https://github.com/liudongmiao/Brevent).
-If you like, feel free to donate.

 # 中文

 ## 黑域介绍